romankempt/aimstools/docs/intros/intro.md

 - [FHI-vibes](https://vibes-developers.gitlab.io/vibes/) - An excellent interface for relaxations, phonon calculations and molecular dynamics.
 - [BoltzTraP2](https://gitlab.com/sousaw/BoltzTraP2) - Boltzmann transport theory to calculate electronic transport properties.
 - [2D-Interface-Builder](https://github.com/AK-Heine/2D-Interface-Builder) - My tool to build heterostructure interfaces via coincidence lattice theory.

+## Examples

+You can test the functionalities of this library via the [Binder link](https://mybinder.org/v2/gh/romankempt/aimstools/HEAD).
+Setting up the repository might take a little while.
+Afterwards, navigate to the `notebooks` directory and interact with `aimstools` in a live environment.

 ## Testing